-Member State Legal and administrative compliance assessment Issues experienced by businesses Comments Austria Compliant Travel expenses, documentary evidence, portal issues Austria is compliant with the EU law in relation to VAT refunds.
-However, anecdotal evidence collected from the IVA indicates that additional information and document requests have become increasingly common and complex in nature.
+Member State Legal and administrative compliance assessment Issues experienced by businesses Comments Austria Compliant Travel expenses, documentary evidence, portal issues Austria is compliant with the EU law in relation to cross-border VAT.
+However, anecdotal evidence collected from IVA indicates that additional information and document requests have become increasingly common and complex in nature.
 Businesses might be dissuaded from even making an application in the first place given the time and financial costs associated with responding to the additional information requests.
-Additionally, in order to obtain a refund of VAT, the Austrian tax administration requires local VAT advisors to upload a request to the Austrian electronic portal.
+Additionally, in order to obtain a refund of VAT, the Austrian Tax Authority requires local VAT advisors to upload a request to the Austrian electronic portal.
 However, the portal itself does not allow applicants outside Austria to make a request via the portal, which creates an obstacle to businesses claiming a refund.
-Belgium Compliant No issues reported Belgium is compliant with the EU law in relation to VAT refunds.
+Belgium Compliant No issues reported Belgium is compliant with the EU law in relation to cross border VAT refunds.
 Furthermore, no issues were reported by businesses.
-Bulgaria Compliant Travel expenses Bulgaria is compliant with the EU law in relation to VAT refunds.
-However, anecdotal evidence from the IVA shows that the Bulgarian tax administration frequently makes additional information requests in respect of claims that are considered as entertainment or representation expenses.
+Bulgaria Compliant Travel expenses Bulgaria is compliant with the EU law in relation to cross-border VAT refunds.
+However, anecdotal evidence from the IVA shows that the Bulgarian Tax Authority frequently makes additional information requests in respect of claims that are considered as entertainment or representation expenses.
 There is also a lack of clarity among businesses as to what kind of document needs to be submitted in response to requests of this nature.

-Member State Legal and administrative compliance assessment Issues experienced by businesses Comments Croatia Compliant Documentary evidence Croatia is compliant with the EU law in relation to VAT refunds.
-However, anecdotal evidence from the IVA indicates that the number of documents required is not considered proportionate to the nature or size of the claim.
-Originals of receipts, proof of payment and explanations regarding the purpose of each receipt are examples of documents that have been requested.
+Legal and Issues administrative experienced Member Comments State compliance by assessment businesses Croatia Compliant Documentary Croatia is compliant with the EU law in relation to the cross-border VAT refunds.
+However, anecdotal evidence from the IVA indicates that the number of evidence documents required is not considered proportionate to the nature or size of the claim.
+Originals of receipt, proof of payment and explanations regarding the purpose of each receipt are examples of documents that have been requested.
 The IVA also indicated that applications for refund are seldom approved.
-Cyprus Compliant No issues reported Cyprus is compliant with the EU law in relation to VAT refunds and businesses have not reported any issues.
-Czech Republic Compliant Language barriers, travel expenses, documentary evidence Czech Republic is compliant with the EU law in relation to VAT refunds.
-However, anecdotal evidence collected from the IVA captures a number of issues that businesses experience when making a claim.
-The tax administration requires both the initial refund application and additional requests from companies to be in the local language, with English not being sufficient.
-This creates an additional administrative burden.
+Compliant Cyprus No issues Cyprus is compliant with the EU law in relation to cross-border VAT refunds and businesses have not reported any issues. reported Czech Republic is compliant with the EU law in relation to cross-border VAT Czech Compliant Language refunds.
+However, anecdotal evidence collected from the IVA captures a number Republic barriers, travel of issues that businesses experience when making a claim.
+Tax authorities require expenses, both the initial refund application and additional requests from companies to be in documentary the local language, with English not being sufficient.
+This creates an additional evidence administrative burden.
 With regards to travel expenses, they require proof that the expenses were made by employees for business purposes.
-Denmark Compliant Documentary evidence, filing process Denmark is compliant with the EU law in relation to VAT refunds.
-However, anecdotal evidence from the IVA suggests that businesses are unclear as to the rules concerning the criteria for documentary evidence.
-Scanned invoices are not officially required yet they are frequently asked for by the Danish tax administration.
-Additionally, anecdotal evidence suggests that the Danish tax administration does not allow claimants to correct invoices after the filing deadline.
-Estonia Compliant Portal issues, language barriers, interest Estonia is compliant with the EU law in relation to VAT refunds.
-However, anecdotal evidence collected from the IVA captures a number of issues that businesses experience when making a claim.
-Estonia only grants portal access to individuals wishing to make a claim, thus barring companies/agents from applying
+Denmark Compliant Denmark is compliant with the EU law in relation to cross-border VAT refunds.
+Documentary evidence, filing However, anecdotal evidence from the IVA suggests that businesses are unclear as to the rules concerning the criteria for documentary evidence.
+Scanned invoices process are not officially required yet they are frequently asked for by Danish Tax Authority.
+Additionally, anecdotal evidence suggests that the Danish Tax Authority does not allow claimants to correct invoices after the filing deadline.
+Portal issues, Estonia Compliant Estonia is compliant with the EU law in relation to cross-border VAT.
+However, anecdotal evidence collected from the IVA captures a number of issues that language businesses experience when making a claim.
+Estonia only grants portal access to barriers, individuals wishing to make a claim, thus barring companies/agents from applying interest for a refund.
+With regard to language barriers, the Estonian Tax Authority requires